-EdiGene has developed proprietary CRISPR sgRNAs, pgRNAs as well as whole genome and focused knockout lentiviral libraries in human cells.
-EdiGene offers CRISPR sgRNA libraries for high-throughput knockout of human genes in specific or custom gene groups or pathways.
-Loss-of-function screening by gene knockout is a powerful tool for systematic genetic analysis in mammalian cells, facilitating gene discovery, genome-scale functional interrogation (e.g. signal transduction pathways) and drug discovery (e.g. target identification and drug mechanism studies).
+EdiGene has developed proprietary CRISPR sgRNA and paired-guide RNA (pgRNA) knockout libraries that allow you to perform high-throughput loss of function screening assays in ready-made or customized sgRNA pools.
+Loss-of-function screening by gene knockout is a powerful systems biology tool that facilitates gene discovery, genome-scale functional interrogation (e.g. signal transduction pathways) and drug discovery (e.g. target identification and drug mechanism of action studies).

 Pooled CRISPR sgRNA libraries are ideal for high-throughput screening when trying to validate known and uncover new drug targets.
 These libraries leverage the efficiency and specificity of the CRISPR gene editing technology to either knockout gene expression or transcriptionally activate genes.